Gurmandeep-Kaur/PDF-Estimation-NO2/README.md

 The notebook includes the following plots:

 1. Histogram of the transformed NO2 values (empirical PDF).
-2. Fitted Gaussian-shaped PDF overlaid on the histogram.
+2. Fitted Gaussian-shaped PDF overlaid on the histogram using MLE-estimated parameters.

 The close alignment between the empirical PDF and the fitted curve confirms that the chosen model provides a good approximation of the transformed data distribution.